 Outside of my window I hear the noises of city traffic.
 Tomorrow at work, sporting the skin tone “lobster chic” and a hopefully not-still-sandy vagina, I will return to a full e-mail inbox and enough voicemails to make me wish I was an actual crustacean with a shell to hide in.
 Amid this harsh return to reality, my head is filled with the rhythmic roll of frothy waves.

 It was there in those waves that, as willing prey to the ebb and flow of the ocean’s tide, I unraveled the great mystery held by this magical place.
-It was there in the waves that I let myself float in my ultimate fears—that I will never find a romantic partner, that my writing is terrible, that I am not enough, that I am not the person I am ‘supposed’ to be.
+It was there in the waves that I let myself float in my ultimate fears—that my writing is terrible, that I am not enough, that I am not the person I am ‘supposed’ to be.
 It was in the waves, awash in my own anxiety, that I suspended myself in the ocean’s ebb, in the sensation of letting such things drain from the shore of my soul.
 It was in the waves that I sustained myself in the ocean’s flow, in the swelling of my internal energy, my passion, my connection, my consciousness.
 My evolution.

 It was in the waves that I surrendered control.
 It was in the waves that I felt humbled by my own insignificance, a slight presence in an enormous and powerful universe.
 It was in the waves that I drowned myself in gratitude and compassion.
 It was there in those waves that I cleansed myself of entitlement, resentment, guilt, negativity, and comparison.
 It was in the waves that, after having released myself from my expectations, I spotted a handsome sea turtle and a glorious, creepy eel.